Skip to: Don’t look away

 • Someone is looking for sexual services from children or young people

-• A hotel or organization turns a blind eye or facilitates child sexual exploitation on its premises or through other companies
+• A hotel or organization allows child sexual exploitation on its premises or through other companies

 • An adult talks about their sexual experience with a child

-• An adult shows pornographic images to a child
+• An adult shows sexual abuse images to a child

 Suspicious situations that were reported